poonambharara87/guessGame/README.md

 To Play the game Please download it. and open it in your own browser like google chore, and enjoy the game.
+To download it, go to the code button on your right side, click it and see the download button and download.